kishoreknakka/EntAI/README.md

 Enterprise AI has evolved beyond the hype cycle and is now a strategic necessity.
 Organizations are no longer just experimenting with AI—they are integrating it into critical business functions to drive efficiency, improve decision-making, and create new revenue streams.
 However, with this evolution comes a new set of challenges: scaling AI, managing AI infrastructure, and ensuring governance and compliance.

 While many enterprises have piloted AI models, only a fraction successfully scale them into production.
 According to industry reports, over 80% of AI initiatives fail to reach full deployment.
 Why?
-The reasons include:
 <details>
-<summary>The reasons include</summary>
+<summary>The reasons include:</summary>
   1. Data Silos and Quality Issues: <br>AI is only as good as the data it trains on.
 Poor data governance and fragmented data sources hinder scalability.<br> <br>
   2. Computational Costs and Infrastructure: <br>Running AI models at scale requires robust cloud infrastructure, optimized data pipelines, and efficient orchestration strategies. <br> <br>
   3. Model Drift and Performance Decay: <br>AI models must continuously adapt to new data and changing business environments to remain effective. <br> <br>